ionelmc/python-manhole/README.rst

 Whishlist
 ---------

-* Be compatible with eventlet/stackless (provide alternative implementation without thread)
+* Be compatible with eventlet/stackless (provide alternative implementation without thread) - currently ``oneshot_on`` should be usable for those.
+The are not tests done on eventlet/stackless for now.
 * More configurable (chose what sys.__std\*__/sys.std\* to patch on connect time)
+* Support windows ?!

 Requirements
 ============